theWinterDojer/SpecStream/README.md

 This project is open source.
 Please see the LICENSE file for details.

-## Disclaimer
+## Legal Disclaimer

+**IMPORTANT**: This is an unofficial, third-party application developed independently and is NOT affiliated with, endorsed by, or connected to Charter Communications, Spectrum, or any of their subsidiaries.

-This is an unofficial application.
-SpecStream is not affiliated with Charter Communications or Spectrum.
-Users must have a valid Spectrum TV subscription to use this application.
+- ✅ **Valid Subscription Required**: Users must have a legitimate, paid Spectrum TV subscription
+- ✅ **No Content Piracy**: This app does not store, redistribute, or provide unauthorized access to content
+- ✅ **Web Browser Equivalent**: Functions similarly to accessing watch.spectrum.net through a standard web browser
+- ✅ **User Responsibility**: Users are responsible for complying with Spectrum's Terms of Service
+- ⚠️ **Use at Own Risk**: This application is provided "as-is" without warranties of any kind

+**Trademark Notice**: "Spectrum" is a trademark of Charter Communications.
+This application is not endorsed by or affiliated with Charter Communications.

 ## Support